Retrograde signaling: Evolution

 Retrograde signaling is believed to have arisen after endocytosis of the mitochondria and chloroplast billions of years ago.
 Originally believed to be photosynthetic bacteria, the mitochondria and chloroplast transferred some of their DNA to the membrane protected nucleus.
 Thus, some of the proteins required for the mitochondria or chloroplast are within the nucleus.
 This transfer of DNA further required a network of communication to properly respond to external and internal signals and produce requisite proteins.

 In yeast

 The first retrograde signaling pathways discovered in yeast is the RTG pathway.
 The RTG pathway plays an important role in maintaining the metabolic homeostasis of yeast.
 Under limited resources the mitochondria must maintain a balance of glutamate for the citric acid cycle.
-Retrograde signaling form the mitochondria initiates production precursor molecules of glutamate to properly balance supplies within the mitochondria.
+Retrograde signaling from the mitochondria initiates production precursor molecules of glutamate to properly balance supplies within the mitochondria.
 Retrograde signaling can also act to arrest growth if problems are encountered.
 In Saccharomyces cerevisiae, if the mitochondria fails to develop properly, they will stop growing until the issue is addressed or cell death is induced.
-These mechanism are vital to maintain homeostasis of the cell and ensure proper function of the mitochondria.
+This mechanism is vital to maintain homeostasis of the cell and ensure proper function of the mitochondria.